 Clinical Presentation of Pediatric Medulloblastomas, PNETs and Ependymomas

-Patients with medulloblastomas are usually young children who complain of headaches, vomiting and fatigue.
+Patients with medulloblastomas are usually young children who complain of headaches, nausea, blurring of vision, loss of balance, behavior changes, seizures, drowsiness, coma, vomiting, and fatigue.
 The duration of the symptoms is usually more than 3 months.
 Headaches are usually more severe in the morning.

 Central nervous system PNETs usually present with signs and symptoms of neurological deficits.
 Peripheral PNETs present with pain, swelling and masses that are localized to the site of the tumor.
 The most common site of peripheral PNETs is the head and neck; therefore, head and neck masses are commonly seen in patients with peripheral PNETs.
 Bony metastasis is very common with peripheral PNETs.

 The semiology of ependymomas is very like medulloblastomas as they arise from increased intracranial pressure.
 Vomiting, headaches and fatigue are common findings.
 Ependymomas are more likely to be associated with seizures, compared to medulloblastomas.
 A funduscopic examination might reveal papilledema, a sign of increased intracranial pressure.

 Diagnostic Workup for Pediatric Medulloblastomas, PNETs and Ependymomas